Nike Air Max 90: Counterfeit vs. Real

 #4.
 Let’s examine the side “AIR MAX” logo.

 Our counterfeit Nike has a two-tone logo, while the real deal Nike has a single color.
-When you feel the logo, the OG Nike Air Max logo is made of stiff plastic, this is due to its location on the shoe being just above the outsole.
-The fake logo is a softer material and is distorted when the shoe is assembled.
-The original logo is made by plastic injection vs. the soft PVC logo on the fake shoe.
+When you feel the logo, the OG Nike Air Max logo is made of stiff plastic, due to its location on the shoe being just above the outsole.
+The fake logo is a softer material that was distorted during the shoe assembly process.
+The original logo is made by plastic injection in comparison to the soft PVC logo on the fake shoe.

 #5.
 Check out the paint around the airbag in the heel.
 While the Air Max original paintwork isn’t perfect, the fake Nike paintwork is a mess with paint outside the lines.